tdwg/website/conferences/2026/visa-information/index.md

 ## Further information

-If you need more information please visit the [Norwegian Ministry of Foreign Affairs](https://www.norway.no/) website that provides a list of Norwegian Embassies by country.
+The [Norwegian Ministry of Foreign Affairs](https://www.norway.no/){:target="_blank"} website provides a list of Norwegian Embassies by country.

-Should you need further assistance, the [International Staff Mobility Office](https://www.uio.no/english/about/vacancies/ismo/services/) (ISMO) at the University of Oslo may be able to help.
+Should you need further assistance, the [International Staff Mobility Office](https://www.uio.no/english/about/vacancies/ismo/services/){:target="_blank"} (ISMO) at the University of Oslo may be able to help.
 Please email [conf-organizers@tdwg.org](mailto:conf-organizers@tdwg.org) if you want to use this service.
 Most attendees in need of a visa won’t need this service.

 {:.alert .alert-warning}
 Do not contact ISMO directly.
 The Organizing Committee needs to start that process on your behalf.